 So making money is probably a ranking factor in the app stores

-We also asked Nathan Sebastian from GoodFirms about app store optimization tips that don’t work anymore.
+We also asked Nathan Sebastian from GoodFirms about free app store optimization tips that don’t work anymore.
 Here is what he says:

 Including keywords in the user reviews doesn’t work anymore.
 With countless apps turning up every day, the level of competition is getting higher, and in such cases, app reviews and ratings can play a key role in its success.
 But the effectiveness and people’s trust in reviews is debatable.
 Most users don’t write reviews if the app works ‘just fine’, because that’s what is expected.
 On the contrary, they’ll certainly bother to leave a negative review in frustration if an app crashes or has bugs.
 So, it is more crucial to invest in getting the right app icon via A/B testing, multimedia content, and coming up with a better strategy that invites users to give your apps positive reviews and high ratings.